 Music is a universal language.
 With music, you can communicate across cultural and linguistic boundaries.
 This universal feature of the human experience brings people together and can open the mind to appreciate new, diverse people and ideas.

-The Levitt AMP Music Series returned for its fourth year to Oneida Square’s Kopernik Park, a Genesee Street green space near the city’s Arts & Culture District.
+The Levitt Foundation’s Amplify Music Places (AMP) Utica Music Series returned for its fourth year to Oneida Square’s Kopernik Park, a Genesee Street green space near the city’s Arts District.

 Through lively, layered arts experiences, the 2019 series aimed to deepen partnerships with the city’s underserved refugee communities, helping the park realize its potential as a vibrant gathering place that fosters intercultural exchange and the creation of a stronger, more unified community.

-In 2019, Utica received the Mortimer & Mimi Levitt Foundation’s Levitt AMp Grant Award for a fourth consecutive year; 2020 could be the fifth year as the city is one of 25 finalists.
+Utica has been competitively selected for the past four years as one of only 15 cities annually nationwide to receive the Levitt AMP Grant Award through the Mortimer & Mimi Levitt Foundation.
 The grant program aims to transform public spaces by bringing residents and visitors of all ages and backgrounds together to experience an eclectic mix of musical entertainment in a central and welcoming venue.

 “Our donors and partners believe in making Downtown Utica an even better place,” said Alicia Dicks, president/CEO of The Community Foundation.
-“Bringing people together for live music all summer long is a great example of what Downtown has to offer.”
+“Bringing people together for live music all summer long is a great example of what we want Downtown to become.”

 Each year, The Community Foundation has matched the $25,000 grant awarded by the Levitt Foundation to present 10 weeks of free concerts in the park in partnership with Utica Monday Nite, the City of Utica, DeSales Center, Munson-Williams-Proctor Arts Institute and Rust2Green Utica.